WisconsinRobotics/WRoverPlayground/src/debug_training/ROS_Tools.md

 Subscriber nodes subscribe to a topic to use data that is published to a topic.
 A topic can have multiple publisher and subscriber nodes.
 Topics are intended for unidirectional communication.

-If a response is expected from a request, a service should be used instead.
+If a response is expected from a node, a service should be used instead.
 ROS services allow nodes to return data to other nodes.
 Server nodes define the service request and response.
 Client nodes call the service by sending a request and await the response.